admariner/first-bot-for-reddit/docs/README.md

 env\Scripts\activate.bat
 ```

-#### 1.3.
-For PyCharm users: Set project interpreter
+#### For PyCharm users: Set project interpreter

-If you are using PyCharm and created the virtual environment from a terminal, make sure the project interpreter is set
+If you are using PyCharm and created the virtual environment from a terminal, check that the project interpreter is set
 to point to that virtual environment:

 - Open `PyCharm > preferences`
 - Then `Project: first-bot-for-reddit > Project interpreter`
 - Click the cog icon in top right > `add`
-- Choose `existing environment` and check that it points to your virtual environment `.../.../first-bot-for-reddit/env/bin/python`
+- Choose `existing environment` and check that it points to your virtual environment <br/>
+`.../.../first-bot-for-reddit/env/bin/python`
 - Click `OK`

-#### 1.4.
+#### 1.3.
 Install Requirements

 Run this command in the terminal: